4 Best Types of Grout for a Shower: Explained & Compared

 Sand provides anti-shrinkage qualities during the curing phase.
 As sanded grout dries, the immobile sand particles stay locked in place.

-Sanded grout is not recommended for filling joints that are less than ⅛-inch, which is usually the case with shower tiles – though there are exceptions.
-Filling such narrow joints requires a higher level of precision, and sand particles are typically too large for these smaller spaces.
+I don’t recommend sanded grout for filling joints that are less than â…›-inch, which is usually the case with shower tiles – though there are exceptions.
+Filling such narrow joints requires higher precision, and sand particles are typically too large for smaller spaces.

 Due to its high concentration of sand particles, sanded grout can also scratch softer tiling materials, such as limestone, granite, and marble.